Delta Queen Legislative and Corporate History Timeline

 Mary Greene dies March 30, 2009

-January to April - Delta Queen docks in Chattanooga and begins to give shore tours; opens as a floating hotel.
-The boat is leased to the City of Chattanooga under the care of Harry Phillips and Sidney Sloane; parent company Majestic America Line is out of the picture.
-Any transaction to sell the DQ is being handled by an investment banking group called Stephens, Inc., of Little Rock.
+January to April - Delta Queen docks in Chattanooga and begins to give shore tours; opens as The Delta Queen Hotel.
+The boat is leased to the City of Chattanooga under the care of Harry Phillips and Sidney Sloane; parent company Majestic America Line steps back from management or providing financial help for maintenance.
+Selling the Delta Queen is being handled by an investment banking group called Stephens, Inc., of Little Rock.

 Save the Delta Queen Campaign continues.

-The Delta Queen continues as a hotel in Chattanooga, but went up for sale in August for $4.75m.* In May, steamboat fans spotted the American Queen in a government mothball fleet in Texas.* We heard the boat was repossessed after the owners defaulted on government-backed loans.
-Also in May, the Mississippi Queen was towed to Harvey Canal for dismantling.* The hull might be used for another boat.
+The Delta Queen Hotel continues in Chattanooga, but goes up for sale in August for $4.75m.
+In May, steamboat fans spotted the American Queen in a government mothball fleet in Texas.* The US government repossessed the boat after Ambassador and Majestic default on government-backed loans.
+Also in May, the Mississippi Queen is towed to Harvey Canal for dismantling.*

 Great American Steamboat Company, headed by Jeff Krida, buys the American Queen for $15 million and sets a date to put her back into service.

 May - Ambassadors International Inc. in bankruptcy; U.S. Bankruptcy Court in Delaware approves the sale of the Delta Queen and Columbia Queen to Xanterra Parks and Resorts for $39 million cash.
 Xanterra, based in Greenwood Village, Colorado, runs concessions and activities at national and state parks.

 Steamboat American Queen begins travel, reinstating paddlewheel steamboat cruises on the Mississippi River system in April.
 She is re-christened by Priscilla Presley on April 27, and competes in the annual steamboat race May 2.
 Effective July 1, the Great American Steamboat Company changes its name to the American Queen Steamboat Company.